Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations-compare.rst

 Compare Evaluations
 ===============================================

-Comparing evaluations enables you to make sure you don't have any regression between your model versions.
-To do this, it is essential to diagnose issues and implement corrections to improve the bot’s performance.
+Comparing evaluations enables you to make sure you don't have any regression between your agent versions.
+To do this, it is essential to diagnose issues and implement corrections to improve the agent's performance.

 On the Evaluations page, select at least two evaluations to compare, then click the "Compare" button in the top right corner of the table.
 The page will display a comparison of the selected evaluations.